Emmotes/ic_spoilers/docs/emergence_5.md

 # Emergence 5

-We currently do not know what this Emergence event will be but we do know that it will start on 24 January 2024.
+We know the next Emergence event will be Astral Elves and that it will start on 24 January 2024.

 ### Shop Contents